Nova Scotia has surpassed the federal government’s target of reducing greenhouse gas emissions by 30% below 2005 levels.

 - Programs run through Efficiency Nova Scotia have reduced electricity demand in the province by 10%.
 In addition, provincial programs are helping communities install solar panels and create options for low-carbon transportation.

-Environmental Goals and Sustainable Prosperity Act (EGSPA)
+Environmental Goals & Sustainable Prosperity Act (EGSPA)

 Greenhouse Gas Emissions (GHG)